 This Vietnamese dish contains grilled fatty pork served with a place of rice noodles, vegetables, fresh herbs, and dipping sauce.
 The dipping sauce is like a diluted fish sauce turned into soup with sugar, lemon juice, vinegar, garlic, and chilli.
 You will also find vegetables inside the dipping sauce like green papaya and carrots.

 I highly suggest reading reviews before going to a restaurant and avoid vegetables at all costs.
-Be warned, don’t bother with the lettuce or any fresh herbs.
+Warning!
+Don’t bother with the lettuce or any fresh herbs.
 Many reviews indicated that most places reuse their vegetables.

 How to eat bún chả